amalpavithran/fabricator-ide/README.md

 # Fabricator IDE

-Fabricator IDE helps you create apps using a new and simple Catridge (node) based GUI way!
+Fabricator IDE helps you create apps using a new and simple sub-bot (node) based GUI way!

 ## Setting Up Fabricator IDE (on Debian/Ubuntu)